Climate finance: Climate finance gap

 The estimates of the climate finance gap - that is, the shortfall in investment - vary according to the geographies, sectors and activities included, timescale and phasing, target and the underlying assumptions.
-The 2018 Biennial Assessment estimated financing needs for mitigation between 2020 and 2030 to be USD$1.7-2.4 trillion per year.
+The 2018 Biennial Assessment estimated financing needs for mitigation between 2020 and 2030 to be US$1.7-2.4 trillion per year.

 Moral responsibility and legal obligation

 Developed countries are responsible for the majority of cumulative greenhouse gas emissions since the industrialization and generally have greater capacity to provide support.
 Therefore, it is argued, that they have a moral responsibility and a legal obligation to provide finance to help developing countries undertake climate action.
-At the 16th Conference of the Parties in 2010 developed countries committed to the goal of mobilizing jointly USD 100 billion per year by 2020 to address the needs of developing countries, and the decision by the 2015 United Nations Climate Change Conference also included the commitment to continue their existing collective mobilization goal through 2025.
+At the 16th Conference of the Parties in 2010 developed countries committed to the goal of mobilizing jointly US$100 billion per year by 2020 to address the needs of developing countries, and the decision by the 2015 United Nations Climate Change Conference also included the commitment to continue their existing collective mobilization goal through 2025.
 However, these agreements don't offer guidance on how to allocate climate finance responsibility to individual countries.

 Several institutions and researchers have developed methodologies to determine country-specific contribution shares based on equity-principles.
 All models have in common that they at least use one wealth variable (e.g. share of GDP or GNI) to consider the ability to pay and an emission variable (share of CO_{2} or GHG) to reflect emission responsibility.
 Some models additionally consider countries' population or their willingness to pay.
 Furthermore, another proposal of a mechanism suggests to incorporate forward-looking data in so-called dynamic models.
 For the dynamic components, the share of GDP is determined by a 2030 forecast adjusted for expected climate damages and the share of GHGs covers future emissions up to 2030 and accounts for unconditional emission reduction targets submitted by the countries where available.

+Limits of Private Finance in Meeting Climate Goals

+Several international institutions caution that private capital alone cannot close the climate finance gap.
+The International Monetary Fund and OECD emphasize that many climate investments, particularly in adaptation, early-stage innovation, and vulnerable communities, generate high social benefits but limited private returns.
+As a result, sustained public finance, regulatory frameworks, and risk-sharing mechanisms are required to align private investment with long-term climate objectives.